-Looking for a manual that empowers you and your young hypermobile child?
+Looking for a manual that empowers you and your hypermobile child?

-The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is my new e-book, packed with strategies that make life easier and build a child’s skills!
+The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is my e-book for the parents and therapists of young children, packed with strategies that make life easier and build a toddler’s and preschooler’s skills!

-It is available as a read-only download on Amazon and as a printable and clickable download at Your Therapy Source YTS has it bundled with my book on toilet training for a very good price.
+It is available as a read-only download on Amazon and as a printable and clickable download at Your Therapy Source YTS has it bundled with my book on toilet training for a complete set at a discounted price.